Prisms and the Rainbow

 This illustration is from this wikipedia page

-Prisms can split white light into its spectral components (the different wavelengths).
+Prisms can split white light into the different wavelengths that make up white light (dispersion).
 Since the prism is a different material than air (such as glass or quartz), the photons travel at a slightly slower speed in said material.
 Even in the same material, different wavlengths of light will move at different rates through the material.
 This causes them to also go in different directions from each other.
-Different wavelenths of light have different frequencies (inversely proportional to wavelength), which determines the rate at which the waves move through a material (phase velocity).
-Violet light has the highest frequency (thus highest phase velocity) and red light has the lowest frequency (and phase velocity).
-Since violet wavlenegths have more frequent waves, it is more affected when it hits an angled surface.
+Different wavelenths of light have different frequencies (inversely proportional to wavelength), which determines the rate at which the waves move through a material.
+Violet light has the highest frequency and red light has the lowest frequency.
+Since violet wavlengths have more frequent waves, it is more affected when it hits an angled surface.
 The slightly different direction these wavelegths go in separates them, allowing the individual colors to be seen rather than just white light.
-Note that if the surface is perpendicular to the light, the wavelengths will not separate, as the direction will not change.

 Being the slowest wavelength, the red light path is the least changed by refraction, leading it to be "on top".
 Violet is the most affected, thus it is on bottom.